arjan/decorator/README.md

 [![Build Status](https://travis-ci.org/arjan/decorator.png?branch=master)](https://travis-ci.org/arjan/decorator)
 [![Hex pm](http://img.shields.io/hexpm/v/decorator.svg?style=flat)](https://hex.pm/packages/decorator)

-A function decorator is an "`@`" annotation that sits in front of a function definition.
+A function decorator is a "`@decorator`" annotation that is put just before a function definition.
 It can be used to add extra functionality to Elixir functions.
 The runtime overhead of a function decorator is zero, as it is executed on compile time.

 Examples of function decorators include: loggers, instrumentation (timing), precondition checks, et cetera.